Etruria89/RTI_Final/02_Ass_II/README_II.md

 ### Design choices

 A _'/main'_ node direclty interactig with both the 'move_base' and the 'bug0' varibles and topics has here been chosen to control the robot.
-This node publishes at the same time on the '/cmd_vel' and on the '/move_base/action_topics' topics to specify the velocity/target for any possible active path planning algorithm.
+This node publishes at the same time on the '/cmd_vel' and on the '/move_base/goal' topics to specify the velocity/target for any possible active path planning algorithm.
-When the target is reached it is the same node that set to zero the '/cmd_vel' topic and publishes on the topic '/move_base/cancel' to indicate that the target has reached.
+When the target is reached, it is the _'/main'_ node that set to zero the '/cmd_vel' topic and publishes on the topic '/move_base/cancel' to indicate that the target has reached and cancel the target of the move_base algorithm.
-The same node is responsible also for managing any other possible behaviours implemented in this non-holonomic robot.
+The same node is also responsible for managing any other possible behaviours implemented in this non-holonomic robot.
-As previously mentioned, the robot, independently from the active path planning algorithm can start following the walls of the environment or keep its position, both these actions are executed for a user defined amount of time.
+As previously mentioned, the robot, independently from the active path planning algorithm can start following the walls of the environment or keep its position.
+Both these behaviours are executed for a user defined amount of time.
 Every time that an action is completed the '/main' nodes calls the user interface that handles the new required action and is responsible for interacting with the
-A command line based user interface has been here defined to specify the new robot action and, if a new random target is requested, it interacts with the _'/target_provider'_ server to get a new location to be reached.
+A command line based user interface has been here defined to specify the new robot action and, if a new random target is requested, it interacts with the _'/target_provider'_ service to get a new location to be reached.
 In this specific implementation, the status of the robot is controlled using five different parameters:
 'des_pos_x' and  'des_pos_y': two float to specify the desired coordinates of the robot target (initialized to [-4,7]) 'state_value': a integer between 0 and 5 to identify the robot status (initialized to 0)